Personalized Support for Patients on Juxtapid

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.

 This is the most important information about Juxtapid.
-For more detailed information, Please see the Medication Guide and full Prescribing Information including Box Warning.
+For more detailed information, please see the Medication Guide and Full Prescribing Information including Boxed Warning for the risk of liver toxicity.